Catch a fryer: Downtown Happy Donuts opens

-A new spot serving doughnuts, coffee, tea and more has opened up in the neighborhood.
+A new spot serving doughnuts, coffee, tea and more has opened up in Oakland.
 Called Happy Donuts, the new arrival is located at 378 17th St. between Franklin and Webster streets.

 The shop sells a full range of doughnuts, including cake, old-fashioned, raised, and French crullers.
 Other options include apple fritters and bear claws, as well as bagels, muffins and croissants.